 You'll arrive in Scotland's capital city of Edinburgh.

-Met directly from your flight (or other form of transport), you'll be transferred to your hotel to check-in and freshen up, before starting your adventure exploring Edinburgh.
-Our accommodation partner offers beautifully-appointed serviced apartments, giving you maximum flexibility to eat and drink wherever in the city you want.
-With so many options in Edinburgh for breakfast, lunch, dinner and everything in between, we think this set-up works really well for those exploring the city on a multi-day break.
+After being met directly from your flight (or other form of transport), you'll be transferred to your hotel to check-in and freshen up, before starting your adventure exploring Edinburgh.
+Our accommodation partner offers beautifully-appointed and extremely conveniently-located serviced apartments, giving you maximum flexibility to eat and drink wherever in the city you want.
+With so many options in Edinburgh for breakfast, lunch, dinner and everything in between, we think this type of accommodation works really well for those exploring the city on a multi-day break.
 We hope you'll agree!

 Edinburgh is Scotland's largest and most populous city, with almost half a million people calling it home.
 There are a wealth of activities, sights and cultural experiences, and many excellent places to eat and drink that we barely know where to start.
-When we arrange your trip, we'll find out your interests and preferences so we can help you plan an itinerary that suits you.
+We'll always take the time to find find out your interests and preferences before we start, so we can help you plan an itinerary that suits you.

 To whet your appetite, here's our destination guide to Edinburgh.